PyCQA/redbaron/docs/tuto.rst

 first one returns the first matched node and the second one returns the list of all the matched nodes.

 The first argument is a string that represent the kind of the node you want to match on.
-This is the "identifiers" displayed by :file:`.help()`.
-Example:
+The :file:`identifiers` section displayed by the :file:`.help()` method shows you several strings you can use to identify a kind of node.
+For example:

 .. ipython:: python